 Due to their long and narrow shape, Marquise diamonds can create the illusion of greater size.

-Their elongated shape is also known to flatter the wearer by making the finger appear longer and slimmer.
+The elongated shape is also known to flatter the wearer as they move with the natural lines and curves of your finger.

 Why should I choose a Marquise diamond?